 It states that as technological efficiency increases in the use of a resource, total consumption of that resource may not decrease, as expected, but increase.

-In other words, it does no lasting environmental good to use, say, gasoline more efficiently if that means driving the price down and encouraging consumption and therefore production of more of it.
+In other words, it may do no lasting environmental good to use, say, gasoline more efficiently.
+It might mean driving the price down and encouraging more consumption.
+And therefore more production .

 But I have to wonder?
 What does that have to do with climate change?
 Enough already!